Untitled Goose Game: Gameplay

 In this gameplay screenshot, the goose (the playable character) honks and chases after one of the villagers.

-Set in a quiet English village, the game follows a domestic goose controlled by the player that can honk, duck down, run, flap its wings, and grab objects with its beak to bother villagers.
+Set in a quiet English village, the game follows a domestic goose, most similar to an Emden goose, which is controlled by the player and can honk, duck down, run, flap its wings, and grab objects with its beak to bother villagers.
 The village is split up into multiple areas, each of which has a "to do" list of objectives, such as stealing certain objects or tricking humans into doing specific tasks.
 When enough of these objectives are completed, the goose is allowed to move on to the next area.

 After completing four areas, the goose enters a miniature model of the village.
 There, the goose steals a golden bell before going back through the previous areas while the villagers try to stop it.
 The goose deposits the bell into a ditch full of several other bells.

 There are several hidden optional objectives, many of which require traversing multiple areas or completing an area within a time limit.
 Completing all the optional objectives rewards players with a crown for the goose to wear.
 A co-operative multiplayer option, added in an update, allows a second player to control a second goose, both geese trying to accomplish the goals together.